meaghanramlakhan8/Locality-Sensitive-Hashing-Analysis-for-Text-Similarity-Search/README.md

 ## **References**
 - Paulevé, Loïc, et al. "Locality Sensitive Hashing: A Comparison of Hash Function Types and Querying Mechanisms." *Pattern Recognition Letters*, 2010.
 - Jafari, Omid, et al. "A Survey on Locality Sensitive Hashing Algorithms and Their Applications." *arXiv*, 2021.

----

-Would you like additional customizations or refinements?